lucamarx/raider/README.md

 - `none`: no preview, try to convert file to text

-Note that if you have xterm and you want to view sixel images probably you'll have to add the following lines to yout `.Xresources` file:
+Note that if you have xterm and you want to view sixel images probably you'll have to add the following lines to your `.Xresources` file:

     xterm*decTerminalID:     vt340
     xterm*sixelScrolling:    1